nsvram/GrandMean_Prediction/README.md

 * Read the history data loaded as part of step 1 and predict weather by weather station level.
 * Find the closest weather station from all Australian airports.
 * Export the predicted data in with IATA code in the expected format.

 Step 3: Data validation
-        * Read the final psv file
+* Read the final predicted .psv file
-        * Check the results are provided properly
+* Check the results are exported properly to meet the expectations

 Step 4: Visualization
 * Quick visualization using pandas and plotly to check the predicted model is making sense.
 * Build report on tableau to check Actuals Vs Predicted

 ## Acknowledgments
 * jupyter/all-spark-notebook - is used